vue-feathers/vue-feathers/readme.md

 Vue-feathers makes it simple to access your feathers server, especially fetching and storing data in Vue components.

-The `feathers-data` and `feathers-stream` even allow you to fetch and use data without writing any JavaScript.
+The `feathers-data` and `feathers-stream` components even allow you to fetch and use data without writing any JavaScript.

 Being able to offload data handling to these vue-feathers components keeps your components extremely clean.